ykong01/mangui/documentation/docker/local/README.md

 ## Pre-Built Docker images

-If you want to use pre-built Docker images, then replace this line inside `./createDockerImagesAndRunLocally`
+If you want to use pre-built Docker images, then replace this line inside `createDockerImagesAndRunLocally.sh`

 ```sh
 docker-compose -f docker-compose-local.yml up --force-recreate -d